amuuu/natural-synth/peripheral-node/README.md

 The only thing that you might need to change in that file is the `SENSOR_INPUT_PIN` constant at the top of the file.

 After modifying the code, upload it on your Arduino!

+## How to setup and use
+1) Choose Wemos D1 as your board in Arduino IDE
+2) Install PubSubClient library in Arduino IDE